 Ida was the daughter of Mark Gifford and Phoebe Morse, who lived in the Forest of Dean.
 Like many men in the region, Mark Gifford was a coal miner, as was his father, also Mark Gifford.
 In 1851, when Mark Sr was 61 and Mark Jr was 13, they were both coal miner labourers living in the village of Bream.
 In 1856, there were 221 pits in the Forest of Dean, and almost every man and boy was a miner.
 In 1861, both Mark Giffords were still coal miners, even though the older Mark was by then 73.
 He did eventually leave coal mining … but rather than retiring, he worked as an agricultural labourer into his eighties!
 Mark Gifford’s brothers also worked as miners of coal and iron ore, except the youngest, who was deaf and dumb.

 In 1866, the younger Mark Gifford was in the newspapers, after a woman (in one article called a prostitute) stole a sovereign from him at a ‘low beer-shop’ in Gloucester.
-At around the same time (hopefully a bit later) he married Harriet Ann Jones.
+Just a few weeks later he married Harriet Ann Jones.
 Mark and Harriet had two daughters and a son.
 However, Harriet died in 1874.

 The following year, Mark remarried to Phoebe Morse, a miner’s daughter.
 Two of Phoebe’s brothers had died a few years earlier in mining accidents, which highlights how dangerous this work was.
 Mark and Phoebe also had two daughters and a son, the first being Ida Maud in 1877.
 In 1881, Mark, then an iron miner, lived with Phoebe and four of his children – the younger two children from his first marriage (the oldest daughter had left home to become a domestic servant) and the younger two from his second marriage.
 However, four-year old Ida was living 120 miles away with William & Harriet Jones, in Walton on the Hill, just outside Liverpool.
 Ida was described as their niece.
 And there Ida stayed, until she got married.